robotinretrospect/robotinretrospect/README.md

 hi

-read my rentry for a more extended bio
+read my rentry for a more extended bio of me if you think i'm cool

-i'm usually above the benches at docks, safe server 1.
+i'm usually above the benches at docks, safe server 1

-i don't cater to touch triggers unless it's regiment related. i also would prefer if proship limit interaction at the very least. i'm uncomfortable with the label and those who associate with it
+i don't cater to touch triggers sorry i really don't think you should be on pony town in the first place, seek help i also would prefer if proship limit interaction. i'm uncomfortable with the label and those who associate with it

-i won't hesitate to hide you if i think you're weird. sorry, nothing personal. ok? ok
+i won't hesitate to hide you if i think you're weird (like openly incestuous skins or again, generally weird or annoying). sorry, nothing personal. ok? ok

+be my friend i like talking to people please talk to me blelele